 It all came to a head one day as I was driving between meetings when all of a sudden it felt as though my heart was malfunctioning.
 I pulled the car over to the side of the road convinced I was having a heart attack.
 I remember thinking this might be the way I go out and I began praying for my family.
 That was my first panic attack.
 It was that moment that I realized I could no longer ignore the stress and anxiety that was slowly taking over my life.

 Something had to change.

 That began a long journey back to health.
 After that day I began seeking counsel.
 I saw a doctor.
+I bought delta 8 gummies for sale online to help alleviate symptoms of stress and anxiety.
 I began making changes to the way I was living.
 By God’s grace, a year later I can say I am no longer on any medication, the panic attacks are gone and my anxiety is at an all-time low; all of this despite having more on my plate than ever.
 Of course I still have days that are harder than others, but those days are increasingly few and far between.

 I continue to meet many people who find themselves in a similar place to where I was just a year ago.
 Those conversations have only confirmed my suspicion that we the church have a long way to go when it comes to addressing issues of mental health.
 Like me just a year ago, many aren’t sure how to understand or respond to their struggle as a Christian.

 So to those who find themselves in that place right now, allow me to suggest seven ways to deal with anxiety and stress as a Christian.

 7 Ways to Deal With Stress and Anxiety as a Christian

 1. Deal with stress and anxiety by admitting there is a problem.